 - In May 2022, Council directed City Administration to market and sell a 5.5-acre parcel of land at Richmond Green Park.
 The purchaser application process opened on October 3 and closes December 2, 2022.
 The entire proceeds of sale will be reinvested into improving the park. - Once completed, Richmond Green will be 48.5 acres of fully accessible public park.
-This increase of approximately 27.5 acres is from the reintegration and redesign of the former golf course (about 17.5 acres) and operations depot (about 10 acres) into the overall park.
+A total of 48.5 acres will become a fully publicly accessible park.
+Due to the re-purposing and incorporation of the former golf course (+17.5 acres) and operations depot (+10 acres), an increase of approximately 22 acres will now be open park space available for free public use, despite the loss of the development parcel (-5.5 acres).